agodfrind/graphml-oracle-loader/README.md

 **-n** or **--numItems**: number of items to read (0 = until the ends)

-**-i** or **--deferred**: YES or NO. If YES (the default), the graph is created without any index, and the GT and VD tables are only populated at the end of the import.
-If NO, the GT and VD tables are updated on the fly.
+**-o** or **--topology**: YES or NO. If YES (the default), the topology tables (xxxxVD$ and xxxxGT$) are populated with information extracted from the main xxxxVT$ (vertices) and xxxxGE$ (edges) tables.
+Those tables are only used when running PGQL queries directly on the database graph.
+They are not used when using the graph in-memory in the PGX server.
+Avoiding the creation of those tables reduces the storage footprint of the graph, and reduces the time needed to load the graph.

 ## Usage notes